1. Getting Started#

 FileNotFoundError: [Errno 2] No such file or directory: '/this/path/is/fake/'

-The first step in most data analyses is loading the data.
-The Pandas package provides functions to read a variety of data formats.
-In order to know which function to use, you need to identify the data’s file format.
+The first step in most data analyses is loading a data set.
+The Polars package provides functions to read data sets saved in a variety of file formats.
+In order to know which function to use, you must first identify the file format.

 Most of the time, you can guess the format of a file by looking at its extension, the characters (usually three) after the last dot . in the filename.
 For example, the extension .jpg or .jpeg indicates a JPEG image file.
 Some operating systems hide extensions by default, but you can find instructions to change this setting online by searching for “show file extensions” and your operating system’s name.
 The extension is just part of the file’s name, so it should be taken as a hint about the file’s format rather than a guarantee.

 The table below shows several formats that are frequently used to distribute data.
-Although Pandas provides reader functions for all of these, the lxml package and Python’s built-in json module are better suited to the last two.
+Polars provides reader functions for many of these, but some can only be read with help from other packages or Python’s built-in modules.

 Name